Frequently AskedQuestions (FAQ)

-- Q: Will sidewalk be installed/repaired when my street is resurfaced?
+- Q: Will sidewalks be installed/repaired when my street is resurfaced?

-- A: Sidewalk is not typically installed where sidewalk does not currently exist as part of a resurfacing project.
+- A: Sidewalks are not typically installed where sidewalk does not currently exist as part of a resurfacing project.
 ADA ramp construction may require the replacement of several sidewalk panels in order to meet grades.

 - Q: Will my driveway apron be repaired/replaced when my street is resurfaced?

 - A: No. In accordance with City Code 905.06, the driveway apron is the abutting private property owner’s responsibility.